alexei-lexx/rmodel/README.md

 The result of the scope is Enumerable, so you can apply the #each method and others (map, select etc).

-Inside the scopes you can use any methods supported by the driver (database client).
+Inside the scopes you can use any methods supported by the driver (database connection).
 In our case we use Origin (https://github.com/mongoid/origin) as a query builder for mongo.

 Also it's possible to use scopes to run the multi-row operations.